Impatiens capensis Meerb.

 Family - Balsaminaceae

-Stems - To 1.5m tall, branching above, erect, herbaceous, easily broken, succulent, glabrous, somewhat glaucous, hollow when larger.
+Stems - Ascending to erect, to 1.5 m, usually branched, succulent, glabrous, somewhat glaucous, hollow when larger.